Kitware/VTK/Wrapping/Python/README.md

 -------------------

 Some classes are meant to be used only by other VTK classes and are not wrapped.
-These are labelled as WRAP\_EXCLUDE in the CMakeLists.txt files.
+These are labelled as WRAP\_EXCLUDE\_PYTHON in the CMakeLists.txt files.

 Printing VTK objects